sinicization/postman-docs/src/pages/docs/administration/sso/microsoft-adfs.md

 **Step 1** - Create an AD FS authentication scheme in Postman.

-To create this scheme authentication, see [Configuring SSO for a team](/docs/administration/sso/admin-sso/).
+To create this scheme authentication, see [为团队配置SSO](/docs/administration/sso/admin-sso/).

 After creating the scheme, collect the values for these fields in the [Team](https://app.getpostman.com/dashboard/teams) page.